zahid--ali/Flutter_BloC_Covid_19_Tracking_App/README.md

 # cenimanic

-recommend movies based on your watchlist and favourites
+This is a mobile app for tracking covid 19 cases based on countries.

 ## Getting Started